Fluz is a legit cash-back app with a clean user interface and two key aspects that help it stand out from the crowd.

 Finally, consider using your Fluz balance to pay for future purchases.
 Any purchases that are paid in full with your Fluz balance will earn you an extra 1% cash-back.

-Fluz advertises 35% cash-back, but this rate is only available with a promotional voucher.
-You can get these vouchers by signing up with an active referral link, and by referring other people to the app.
+Fluz advertises 25% cash-back, but this rate is only available with a promotional voucher called a boost.
+You can get two boosts by signing up with an active referral link, or you can earn one boost by signing up on your own.

 Fluz (originally called Fluz Fluz) was launched in Columbia by Maurice Harary and Stefan Krautwald.
 The two sold the original pilot site and Haray later brought Fluz to the U.S.